royalapplications/docs/src/r2021/royalserver/components/secure-gateway/gateway-configuration.md

 **IP Address**

 Specify the IP Address the Secure Gateway is binding to.
-Use this to IP Address to connect to the Secure Gateway - e.g. via Royal TS/X.
+Use this to IP Address to connect to the Secure Gateway - e.g. via Royal TS/X. By default, the unspecified address (0.0.0.0) is assigned .i.e it listens on all available IP4 addresses.

 **Port**